 The colon is made up of six layers of tissue:

-In the colon, pathologists divide dysplasia into two categories called low grade dysplasia and high grade dysplasia.
-All tubulovillous adenomas show at least low grade dysplasia.
-Your pathologist will carefully examine your tissue sample to look for any high grade dysplasia.
+In the colon, pathologists divide dysplasia into two categories: low-grade dysplasia and high-grade dysplasia.
+All tubulovillous adenomas show at least low-grade dysplasia.
+Your pathologist will carefully examine your tissue sample to look for any high-grade dysplasia because the risk for developing cancer is greater with high-grade dysplasia.

 In the colon, a margin is any tissue that was cut by the surgeon in order to remove the tubulovillous adenoma from your body.
 Many tubulovillous adenomas grow on a piece of tissue called a stalk and the adenoma is removed by cutting the stalk.
 In these cases, the margin is the part of the stalk that is cut.